Herstmonceux

-Herstmonceux (/ˌhɝːsmənˈzuː/ HURSS-mən-ZOO, /-ˈsuː/ --SOO, or /hɔːrsˈmaʊnsiːz/ horss-MOWN-seez) is a village and civil parish in the Wealden District of East Sussex, England, which includes Herstmonceux Castle.
+Herstmonceux (/ˌhɝːsmənˈzuː/ HURSS-mən-ZOO, /-ˈsuː/ --SOO, or /hɔːrsˈmaʊnsiːz/ horss-MOWN-seez) is a village and civil parish in the Wealden district of East Sussex, England, which includes Herstmonceux Castle.
+In 2011 the parish had a population of 2613.

 The Herstmonceux Medieval Festival is held annually in August.

 History

 The name comes from Anglo-Saxon hyrst, "wooded hill", plus the name of the Monceux family who were lords of the manor in the 12th century.
 In 1086, the manor, simply called Herste, was in the ancient hundred of Foxearle.

 In 1677, Thomas Lennard, 1st Earl of Sussex, was paid £3 when he went to a cricket match played at "ye Dicker", a common near Herstmonceux, one of the earliest references to the sport.

 The Herstmonceux area is known for the making of trugs, baskets made from split willow boards set in an ash or chestnut frame.
 A number of local people continue this tradition.

 Governance

 The parish council consists of eleven elected members.
 An electoral ward of the same name exists.
 This ward had a population at the 2011 census of 2,852.

 Education is provided at Herstmonceux Church of England Primary School.